We help small businesses create their first sustainability report more quickly, accurately, and affordably.

 While not as difficult as treacherous seaways, finding your way through the complications of sustainability data can be daunting as well!
 We are here to help guide you through.

-If you have a question, go to the FAQ page or the Contact page.
+If you have any questions, go to the FAQ page or the Contact page.

 We are a woman-owned business located in Baltimore, MD USA.
-Jennifer is a GRI Certified Sustainability Professional and a member of the International Society of Sustainability Professionals.
+Jennifer K. Duffy is a GRI Certified Sustainability Professional and a member of the International Society of Sustainability Professionals.

 We help folks at small businesses to complete their first sustainability report, including greenhouse gas inventories, by providing step-by-step guides and templates.